-Record Version (4 bytes): [4-byte unsigned integer] Record Version.
+Record Version (4 bytes): Record Version, expressed as a DWORD.

 Record Status Flags (4 bytes): A set of flags that indicate record status.

 Value Description D When set to 1, indicates that this Record has been deleted.

 Creation Time (8 bytes): Record Creation Peer Time, (see [MS-PPGRH] section 3.1.1 for specification of Peer Time calculation).